nickda/aviatrix-cfn-types/README.md

 <!-- TOC --><a name="1-deploy-the-execution-environment"></a>

+## Prerequisites

+The Aviatrix controller should be deployed before creating the network infrastructure.
+If you're starting from scratch, you can use [example-avx-controller-deployment.yaml](https://github.com/nickda/aviatrix-cfn-types/blob/main/cfn_template_examples/example-avx-controller-deployment.yaml) to deploy the controller.

 ## 1. Deploy the execution environment

 Start by deploying the execution environment from [template.yml](https://github.com/nickda/aviatrix-cfn-types/blob/main/template.yml) to Cloudformation.